 Bin Yang is an associate professor in the Department of Biological Systems Engineering and the Bioproduct, Sciences & Engineering Laboratory at Washington State University, Tri-Cities.
 He has dedicated most of his career to the development of renewable energy technologies with particular emphasis on production of biofuels and chemicals from cellulosic biomass feedstocks and other sustainable resources.
 His major research interests include understanding fundamental mechanism of bioprocessing technologies for the advanced biofuels, advancing cutting-edge technologies and facilitating the commercialization process as well as improving our knowledge of emerging technologies to meet near and long term needs worldwide.
 He has authored more than 90 peer-reviewed papers and book chapters, made more than 100 presentations, many invited, written over 9 technical reports, and 5 patents.
 He is a recipient of the DARPA Young Faculty Award of 2011.

-Glenn D. Prestwich is the Chancellor’s Distinguished Visiting Professor at Washington State University and Interim Leader of the EFA program.
-His goal is to help the WSU EFA create a robust culture of impact that allows discoveries on campus to be developed into viable products that will positively affect the lives of people in Washington state and beyond.
+Glenn D. Prestwich is the Chancellor’s Distinguished Visiting Professor at Washington State University and was the Interim Leader of the EFA program until summer 2017.
+He continues to help the WSU EFA create a robust culture of impact that allows discoveries on campus to be developed into viable products that will positively affect the lives of people in Washington state and beyond.
 He has co-founded 9 companies, including Echelon Biosciences, Glycosan BioSystems (now BioTime), Sentrx Animal Care, GlycoMira Therapeutics, Metallosensors, and Deuteria Agrochemicals.
 Dr. Prestwich is also the Presidential Professor of Medicinal Chemistry and Presidential Special Assistant for Faculty Entrepreneurs at the University of Utah where he created and directs the Entrepreneurial Faculty Scholars program at Utah.

 Clint Cole is an adjunct professor in Electrical Engineering and Computer science.
 Clint has contributed to saving perhaps tens of thousands of people as one of a small group to develop the world’s most popular portable defibrillator.
 A former paramedic, Cole went to work at engineering firms working on the development of portable defibrillators after his studies at WSU.
 He and a group of fellow research engineers left in 1992 to found Heartstream.
 The innovation of the Heartstream product entailed the use of a bi-phasic wave form.
 The machines hit the market in 1996 and soon after, the original group sold the company to Hewlett-Packard.
 Clint is well known in the business community in and around the Palouse, and can help connect WSU researchers to local business.